Delta-sigma modulation: Relationship to delta modulation

-In other words, doing delta-sigma modulation instead of delta modulation has effectively swapped the ordering of the integrator and quantizer operations.
+In other words, doing delta–sigma modulation instead of delta modulation has effectively swapped the ordering of the integrator and quantizer operations.
 The net effect is a simpler implementation that has the profound added benefit of shaping the quantization noise to be mostly in frequencies above the signals of interest.
 This effect becomes more dramatic with increased oversampling, which allows for quantization noise to be somewhat programmable.
 On the other hand, delta modulation shapes both noise and signal equally.

-Additionally, the quantizer (e.g., comparator) used in delta modulation has a small output representing a small step up and down the quantized approximation of the input while the quantizer used in delta-sigma must take values outside of the range of the input signal.
+Additionally, the quantizer (e.g., comparator) used in delta modulation has a small output representing a small step up and down the quantized approximation of the input while the quantizer used in delta–sigma must take values outside of the range of the input signal.

-In general, delta-sigma has some advantages versus delta modulation:
+In general, delta–sigma has some advantages over delta modulation: